Go Ad-Free

 logoThe People's Perspective on Medicine

-Should Women Worry About Antidepressants during Pregnancy?
+Should Women Worry About Antidepressants During Pregnancy?

 A new study finds no increased risk of attention deficit hyperactivity disorder or autism in babies born to women taking antidepressants during pregnancy.

-Such findings pose a terrible double bind for women.
-Untreated depression can put the mothers’ health at risk, and thus indirectly harm their babies as well.
-A new study published in the Journal of the American Medical Association (JAMA) found no evidence for such psychiatric harm among the children of women using antidepressants during the first trimester of pregnancy.
+A study published in the Journal of the American Medical Association (JAMA) found no evidence for psychiatric harm such as autism among the children of women using antidepressants during the first trimester of pregnancy.

 The data included all live births in Sweden between 1996 and 2012, more than 1.5 million youngsters.
 The researchers compared the infants born to mothers who took antidepressants during pregnancy to siblings born after a pregnancy that did not include antidepressants.

-The scientists conclude:
+The scientists concluded:

 “Among offspring born in Sweden, after accounting for confounding factors, first-trimester exposure to antidepressants, compared with no exposure, was associated with a small increased risk of preterm birth but no increased risk of small for gestational age, autism spectrum disorder, or attention-deficit/hyperactivity disorder.”